 Invalid traffic is an overarching term, used to refer to shady online activity, although that’s a limited definition.
 In reality, there are plenty of legitimate reasons which can cause a portion of your traffic to be considered “invalid”.
 If you happen to get any alerts containing the same phrase, don’t panic just yet.
-We’ll discuss all the different types bellow, to explain when you need to take action and when it’s nothing to worry about.
+We’ll discuss all the different types below, to explain when you need to take action and when it’s nothing to worry about.

 Traffic scams are hardly a new occurrence.
 Even though they’ve gotten less effective over time, things have actually gotten worse in terms of scale.
 Web security methods have become more sophisticated but unfortunately so have their fraudulent counterparts.
 It’s not yet safe for publishers to just ignore the problem.
 Even with digital behemoths such as Google being on the lookout.
 Typically, you’d be just fine as long as you stick to the major platforms’ Terms of Service.
 However, you are always in danger of malicious attacks.
 Even accidental activities can drive your business to the ground, especially when your audience grows larger.

 Google provides a rather broad definition which states: